Funeral Costs & Options in Texas: 2026 Guide

 Planning a Green Funeral in Texas

 There is growing interest from families in green or natural funeral options.
-Texas has many rural areas, and traditionally, burial was a preferred option.
-Although there has been a shift to cremation in recent years, this demand has largely been dictated by its reduced cost and availability.
+Texas has many rural areas, and burial has traditionally been a preferred option.
+Although there has been a shift to cremation in recent years, demand has largely been driven by its lower cost and greater availability.

 As we all become more environmentally conscientious and climate change becomes a mainstream agenda and responsibility for us all, some families are looking towards natural or green burial as an alternative (and more affordable) option.